 Complicating things even more are the complex passwords that are now common to access our computers, not to mention our online financial accounts.
 What is the first thing you are told about any password?
 Do not write it down!
 Again, this can create unintended consequences for an executor who needs to gain access to each account in order to marshal the assets and eventually distribute those assets to the heirs or trustees based on the language contained in the will.

-This issue was recently in the news when the founder and CEO of a Canadian cryptocurrency exchange, QuadrigaCX, died unexpectedly in December.
+This issue was recently in the news when the founder and CEO of a Canadian cryptocurrency exchange, QuadrigaCX, died unexpectedly in December of 2018.
 Gerry Cotten died having not shared the password to the exchange’s cold storage locker, leaving $190 million in cryptocurrency belonging to the clients of QuadrigaCX totally inaccessible.
 Investors may never see their funds again.
 This is a very eye-opening example of how the security system designed to keep hackers out of an account can work against the owners of funds.
 It is unclear if the cryptocurrency held in the QuadrigaCX secure cold storage wallet will ever be recovered — and some have suggested that this story was devised to conceal financial wrongdoing on the part of QuadrigaCX’s founder.

 This is a very public and large-scale example of secure access, but it does highlight the need to provide a way for someone to access your data if you become incapacitated or pass away.
 There is no simple answer to this problem, but it is clear the issue isn’t going away anytime soon.
 There are some actions you can take to help ensure that your assets and financial statements are accessible to your executor or surviving spouse in the event you die or become incapacitated.